 To help you start focusing on different ways to create engaged employees, you need to know what the signs are for engaged and disengaged people.
 It’s easier to see disengaged employees.
 They are the ones making excuses to avoid being in the office, getting defensive or deflecting blame for missteps, avoiding responsibility and not meeting deadlines.

 Sometimes it can be harder to see the committed, involved people.
 When someone does their job, does it well and cares about the company, they often don’t call attention to themselves.
 But knowing what to look for so you can foster and recognize it is important.
-The following are the top seven signs of engaged employees:

 - Good, open communication.
 Engaged employees do not just talk to the people around them.
 They seek and give useful feedback.
 They keep coworkers and managers informed about projects.
 They care about making sure you understand what they mean and vice versa.
 They’re both open to communication and good at it.